Self-Injury: What's Behind It?

 “When I cut myself, all of the bad things go away and I relax”.
 That’s what adolescents between 12 and 18 who practice cutting or self-injury often say.
 This form of self-sabotage and self-destruction is a poor adaptation to stress and the challenges of life.
 In other words, the behavior is almost the same as an addict who uses to “forget”.

-Sure, these wounds may only be superficial cuts and these young people don’t usually have borderline personality disorder.
-But many of them do have emotional, relational and school problems, low self-esteem and a distorted body image.
+Sure, these wounds may only be superficial cuts and these young people don’t usually have a borderline personality disorder.
+But many of them do have emotional, relational, and school problems, low self-esteem, and a distorted body image.
 Some professionals believe that it’s often a way of “getting attention” or expressing their pain.
 But we say that it’s a much bigger problem.

 How to deal with self-injury

 Marcos is 56 years old.
-He is a professional with a very stressful work life and there’s something that’s a big strange about him.
-In the summer he always wears long sleeves, and always carefully buttoned .
+He is a professional with an extremelyy stressful work life and there’s something that’s a big strange about him.
+In the summer he always wears long sleeves, carefully buttoned.
 However, if the sleeves of his shirt were to be rolled up, a whole map of horizontal wounds and old scars would be evident.

 If we ask now what’s behind these behaviors, the answer is simple.
 Intense and persistent negative emotions, harsh self-criticism and great difficulty in expressing and managing one’s emotions.

 Approaching self-injury disorder involves knowing first of all what’s behind the behavior.
 There may be hidden disorders: eating disorders, depression, obsessive-compulsive disorder, anxiety disorders.
 Only a professional can diagnose them.